potatoqualitee/nowcastnotify/README.md

     .\Show-NowCast

-Creates a popup to which displays the current election nowcast for the President of the United States.
+The above example creates a popup to which displays the current election nowcast for the President of the United States.
 Note that the PowerShell window will disappear.

 Checks fivethirtyeight.com every 10 minutes and displays a popup if (and only if) there is a change in percentage.

     .\Show-NowCast -Interval 60

-Creates a popup to which displays the current election nowcast for the President of the United States.
+The above example creates a popup to which displays the current election nowcast for the President of the United States.
 Note that the PowerShell window will disappear.

 Checks fivethirtyeight.com every 60 minutes and displays a popup if (and only if) there is a change in percentage.

     .\Show-NowCast -Verbose -ShowWindow

-Shows what is happening in the background
+The above example keeps the PowerShell window open and shows what is happening in the background

 To Quit
 --------------